 In 1701 the Six Nations declared their neutrality in the conflict between the French and British in North America, but rumours of conspiracy and double-dealing among them frequently circulated among the Europeans, particularly at periods of crisis.
 The difficulty of assessing such reports has not lessened with the passing of time.
 According to Pierre Pouchot*, Ohquandageghte spied for the British and acted as an intermediary in illicit trading between them and the French commanders of Fort Frontenac (Kingston, Ont.).
-His supposed friendship for the British did not, however, prevent him from accepting from Governor Vaudreuil [Rigaud] in 1757 a commission as head warrior of Oswegatchie, the village at François Picquet’s strategic mission-post of La Présentation.
+His supposed friendship with the British did not, however, prevent him from accepting from Governor Vaudreuil [Rigaud] in 1757 a commission as head warrior of Oswegatchie, the village at François Picquet’s strategic mission-post of La Présentation.
 In April 1758 he led a raid on German Flats, a part of the Mohawk valley near the mouth of West Canada Creek.
-At about that time Sir William Johnson, the British superintendent of northern Indians, was notified that Ohquandageghte’s body along with a knife inscribed “Otqueandageghte le Camera [camarade] de Jeanson” had been found.
+At about that time Sir William Johnson, who was responsible for managing Britain’s relations with the Six Nations and their confederates, was notified that Ohquandageghte’s body along with a knife inscribed “Otqueandageghte le Camera [camarade] de Jeanson” had been found.
 The spelling of the Onondaga name appears to be in the English style, and the story behind the report remains a mystery; the body was not Ohquandageghte’s.

-In 1773 Ohquandageghte sided with the priest in a power struggle, the exact nature of which is not known, at St Regis.
-He went to see Johnson about the dispute and on returning distorted Johnson’s answer to make it appear that he and his faction had the Indian superintendent’s support.
+In 1773, at St Regis, Ohquandageghte sided with the priest in a power struggle, the exact nature of which is not known.
+He went to see Johnson about the dispute and on returning distorted Johnson’s answer to make it appear that he and his faction had the superintendent’s support.
 The Iroquois chiefs of Caughnawaga, who had some authority over St Regis, complained to Claus of Ohquandageghte’s actions and pretensions.
 They asserted that his appointment as chief had not had their approval and that he was “an Indn that had no certain place of Abode.”

 Cite This Article